-Each task, then, while contributing to a cohesive overall experience, is also a unique opportunity to create an intuitive and seamless interaction for the user.
+Each task, then, while part of a larger overall experience, is also a unique opportunity to create an intuitive and seamless interaction for the user.
 It is in finding where we fail to do this that we are able to improve our websites and applications.

 With the implementation of the System Usability Scale, we complemented qualitative-type feedback with a way to measure and quantify overall system satisfaction and usability; but even a short 10-item questionnaire like SUS would quickly become burdensome for testers when applied repeatedly after every task.

 Measurable metrics like number of clicks or time taken per task are useful in getting a handle on the effectiveness and simplicity of tasks, and are built into the bones of usability testing anyways, but are not comprehensive.
 They require a great deal of extrapolation, and are better suited for benchmarking and setting targets.

 The Single Ease Question

 A more tightly focused method, which does not pile significant amounts of time, effort, or complexity onto the tester (or the researcher), is the Single Ease Question: the SEQ.

 Like SUS, the Single Ease Question uses a Likert Scale-style response system, but the similarities stop there.
 As its name implies, SEQ is just one question: “How difficult or easy did you find the task?”
 And the response scale has 7 points, not 5.

-This adds room for more nuance and a greater diversity of responses, while still preserving the one-question-only simplicity of the SEQ.
+This adds room for more nuance and a greater diversity of responses, while still preserving the only-one-question simplicity of the SEQ.

 The Single Ease Question has been found to be just as effective a measure as other, longer task usability scales, and also correlates (though not especially strongly) with metrics like task duration time and completion rate.

 As part of our effort to provide a full range of both qualitative and quantitative perspectives on UX, TryMyUI has added the SEQ to our toolbox to help you understand the usability not only of your website as a whole, but also of the individual steps on the user’s journey through it.